jthlab/bmws/paper/README.md

 ### Simulations

-Simulations reported in the paper can be found in [simulations.ipynb]( simulations.ipynb), which will generate Figure 3.
+Simulations reported in the paper can be run using Simulations_*.py which will generate Figures 3 and S1-S4.

 ### Data analysis